 The Association provides services to more than 3000 members and hosts a Friends Network for more than 200 "Friends of" parks groups throughout Victoria involved in tree planting, weed control, walk track planning and other activities.

 The VNPA has also produced many books on conservation issues in Victoria as well as the popular "in flower" field guides and "discovering our parks" guides.
-A new book 'Life on the rocky shores', has recently been published.

 Victoria's parks and unique ecosystems face threats on a number of fronts, and VNPA is at the forefront of efforts to counter these threats.